SliM-LLM: Salience-Driven Mixed-Precision Quantization for Large Language Models: SliM-LLM

-Due to the unstructured mixed-precision, which involves additional storage requirements and inference operations, the computational format is not deployment-friendly.
-However, the spatial clustering of weight salience observed in this section strongly inspired the development of structured mixed-precision strategies with flexible bit-widths while maintaining inference efficiency.
-Therefore, we aim to allocate bit-width structurally based on group-wise salience differences.
-This approach not only enhances quantization accuracy but also ensures the deployment efficiency of LLMs.
+Meanwhile, previous unstructured mixed-precision, incurred additional storage requirements and computational overheads, affecting the real-time inference.
+However, the strong spatial structured characteristics observed in the salient of weights in this section strongly inspire us to first develop a group-wise mixed-precision strategy within the weight matrix while maintaining inference efficiency.
+Therefore, we aim to allocate bit-widths based on intra-group salient disparities, which not only enhances quantization accuracy but also ensures the inference efficiency of LLMs with structured bit-widths saving and dequantization.